robertorcosta/azure-docs.pt-br/articles/active-directory/authentication/concept-mfa-authprovider.md

 Se o seu provedor de MFA não estiver vinculado a um locatário do Azure AD, ou você vincula o novo provedor de MFA a um locatário diferente do Azure AD, as opções de definições de usuário e de configuração não serão transferidas.
 Além disso, os servidores MFA existentes do Azure precisarão ser reativados usando as credenciais de ativação geradas por meio do provedor de MFA.
 Reativar os servidores MFA para vinculá-los ao provedor de MFA não afeta a autenticação de chamada telefônica e de mensagens de texto, mas as notificações de aplicativo móvel deixarão de funcionar para todos os usuários até que eles reativem o aplicativo móvel.

-### <a name="removing-an-authentication-provider"></a>Removendo um provedor de autenticação
+### <a name="removing-an-authentication-provider"></a>Removing an authentication provider

 > [!CAUTION]
-> Não há nenhuma confirmação ao excluir um provedor de autenticação.
-Selecionar **excluir** é um processo permanente.
+> There is no confirmation when deleting an authentication provider.
+Selecting **Delete** is a permanent process.

-Provedores de autenticação podem ser encontrados no **portal do Azure** > **Azure Active Directory** > **provedores**de**MFA** > .
-Clique em provedores listados para ver detalhes e configurações associadas a esse provedor.
+Authentication providers can be found in the **Azure portal** > **Azure Active Directory** > **MFA** > **Providers**.
+Click on listed providers to see details and configurations associated with that provider.

-Antes de remover um provedor de autenticação, anote todas as configurações personalizadas definidas em seu provedor.
-Decida quais configurações precisam ser migradas para as configurações gerais do MFA de seu provedor e conclua a migração dessas configurações.
+Before removing an authentication provider, take note of any customized settings configured in your provider.
+Decide what settings need to be migrated to general MFA settings from your provider and complete the migration of those settings.

-Os servidores do Azure MFA vinculados aos provedores precisarão ser reativados usando as credenciais geradas em **portal do Azure** > **Azure Active Directory** > **configurações do servidor** **MFA** > .
-Antes de reativar, os seguintes arquivos devem ser excluídos do `\Program Files\Multi-Factor Authentication Server\Data\` diretório nos servidores do Azure MFA em seu ambiente:
+Azure MFA Servers linked to providers will need to be reactivated using credentials generated under **Azure portal** > **Azure Active Directory** > **MFA** > **Server settings**.
+Before reactivating, the following files must be deleted from the `\Program Files\Multi-Factor Authentication Server\Data\` directory on Azure MFA Servers in your environment:

-- cacerts
+- caCert
 - cert
 - groupCACert
 - groupKey